-NSA Norway received 7266 accidents, near misses and conditions in 2006 from the IM and RU at the national railway network.
-1444 of these cases were marked as double reported, which gives 5822 unique reports.
-Only a few accidents have consequences serious enough to be classified as accidents according to the CSI definitions.
+NSA Norway received reports of 6871 accidents, near misses and conditions in 2007 from the IM and RU at the national railway network, which is an increase of almost 1000 reported cases from 2006.
+Only 0,2 % of these 6871 reports have consequences serious enough to be classified as accidents according to the CSI definitions.